leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - Executing the query via `GET` or `POST` ([example test](https://github.com/leoloso/PoP/blob/a7c7f6df67084e2c1cc9bf60bafdc4eaed1bcd7c/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/PassQueryViaURLParamQueryExecutionFixtureWebserverRequestTest.php))
 - Passing URL parameters to persisted queries ([example test](https://github.com/leoloso/PoP/blob/master/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/PersistedQueryFixtureWebserverRequestTest.php))

-I don't expect this stack to be always suitable.
-For instance, to assert that the response is appropriate after the user clicks on a link or submits a form, then [CodeCeption](https://codeception.com/) is a better option (as explained [in this guide](https://deliciousbrains.com/automated-testing-woocommerce/)).
-As alternative to PHPUnit, we can also use [Pest](https://pestphp.com/) (here is [a guide on using Pest with WordPress](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).
+This stack is not suitable for everything that can be tested.
+For instance, my plugin displays a module's documentation in a modal window in the wp-admin, but I'm not testing that this modal window is indeed opened after the user clicks on the corresponding link.

+If I ever decided to test this or other similar concerns, then I'd consider introducing [CodeCeption](https://codeception.com/), which is better for executing and evaluating user interactions ([this guide on testing WooCommerce](https://deliciousbrains.com/automated-testing-woocommerce/) provides some good examples), and I'd also check out if [Pest](https://pestphp.com/) offers advantages over PHPUnit (as suggested in [this article on WordPress integration tests with Pest](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).

 ### WP-CLI and the WordPress export tool